 Summary: This article was written and published Sept. ’15; edited Aug. ’17.
 This article is at times a bit technical, yet always very easy to understand.
 Again there are only three dispensations worth considering and basically two ways in viewing the character of the throne of God – either as a governmental throne or a throne of grace.
 Eventually the article provides some exciting teaching and insights on the biblical hopes of genuine Christians.
 This readily comes out to the surface when the principles of the dispensations are understood and contrasted with each other.
 And it isn’t just the throne of God in its different character that may be paired with the different dispensations, but also the different names of God as He has revealed Himself in relationship with man during the time of these differing dispensations.
 The Christian possessing a basic understanding of Scripture should have no problem following along.

 This should be an interesting topic of study.
 As a bible subject the throne of God is similar to the kingdom of God in that both are used in Scripture as a generic term or idea.
 Both take on different specific forms or expressions when associated with the different dispensations.
 In a similar way certain names by which God has revealed Himself are related to the different dispensations, and hopefully I may address these names by the end of the article.
-When I speak of dispensations I only refer to three – the Jewish dispensation, the Christian dispensation (a.k.a. the kingdom of heaven in mystery), and the future millennium (a.k.a. the dispensation of the fullness of times).
-If we begin with the book of Exodus and go through to Revelation twenty-one (21) where we find the start of the eternal state, we are dealing with these three dispensations successively.
+When I speak of dispensations I believe there are only three – the Jewish dispensation, the Christian dispensation, and the future millennium.
+If we begin with the book of Exodus and go through to Revelation twenty-one (21), where we find the start of the eternal state, we are dealing with these three dispensations successively.